 - Finding Chinese family connections in the National Archives

 - Top 3 tips for Chinese Australian family history research by Kate Bagnall.
-Kate has also written a guide to the NSW Archive records.
+Kate has also written a guide to the Immigration Archive records.

 You might also find Chinese Genealogy useful.
 This forum has a number of participants from Australia and New Zealand.

 Want to know more?